 The term is of Arabic origin and means "handshake".
-This refers to the ancient custom of concluding a contract with a handshake and a shared trunk.
-According to another version, the origin of the Low German term for "scooping" was as Chopine borrowed in French and then back again was rejected.
-In German-speaking countries, Schoppen is a very old liquid with locally very different volumes.
-Among others, 0.564 l are mentioned for the palatinate, 0.459 l for Wuerttemberg, 0.375 l for to bathe and the Switzerland, and for the French Chopine 0.476 l.
-In southern Germany was before the introduction of the metric measures until 1884, the Schoppen as official name for 0.5 l.
-Today, a “whole Schoppen" in the Palatinate means 0.5 liter.
-In Rheinhessen the volume is 0.4 liters, there is also one here Halwe (Half) labeled "half pint" with 0.2 liters.
-Special wine glass molds with the contents of a Schoppens are Dubbeglas. ribbed and Mainzer pole, A puff is therefore not bound to any specific glass form.
+This refers to the ancient custom of signing a handshake and shared drink contract.
+According to another version, the origin was the Low German term for "to draw", which as Chopine borrowed in French and then borrowed back.
+In German-speaking countries, Schoppen is a very old liquid measure with locally very different volumes.
+Among others, 0.564 l are mentioned for the palatinate, 0.459 l for Wuerttemberg, 0.375 l for to bathe and the Switzerland, as well as for the French Chopine 0.476 l.
+In South Germany, before the introduction of the metric dimensions, the bottle was the official name for 0.5 l until 1884.
+Today, a “whole bottle” in the Palatinate means 0.5 liters.
+In Rheinhessen the volume is 0.4 liters, there is also an as Halwe (Half) designated "half bottle" with 0.2 liters.
+Special wine glass shapes with the contents of a bottle are Dubbeglas. ribbed and Mainz pole, A bottle is not tied to any particular glass shape.

-In the tavern, the original meaning was accepted Volume, or a drinking vessel as with the measure (for a liter of beer) on the locally different alcoholic standard drink itself over.
-Depending on the region, when ordering a Schoppens half a liter (in Francs a quarter liter) of a particular wine or beer is served without the Wine or that beer must be explicitly mentioned.
-Naturally, a "Schoppenwein" is quite often one open Posed, mostly simple house wine (Zechwein).
-But it can also be better qualities.
+The original meaning was of importance in the pub business Volume, or a drinking vessel like the one measure (for a liter of beer) to the locally different alcoholic standard drink itself.
+Depending on the region, half a liter (a quarter liter in Francs) of a certain wine or beer is served when ordering a pint without the Wine or that beer must be mentioned explicitly.
+Naturally, therefore, a "Schoppenwein" is quite often one open served, mostly simple house wine (Zechwein).
+But it can also be about better qualities.

-The term "Schoppenstecher" is in the city Mainz very popular and describes a wine connoisseur, who turns his nose in one of the many wine bars from dusk Mainzer pole (the wineglass usual here for Schoppenweine), into it or "into it".
-The most recently enjoyed glass in a bar (before you leave, or before you “troll”) is called Troll pint designated.
-Popularly referred to in Franconia a wine drinker as “Schoppenfetzer”.
-A Schoppensalamander is a solemn special form of the Zutrinkens, From Rheinhessenwein eV the “Schoppenstecherpreis" has been awarded since 1983 for special service to the Rheinhessen wine.
-See also below frühschoppen. wine vessels and wine glasses, as well as under Customs in viticulture,
+The name "Schoppenstecher" is in the city Mainz very popular and describes a wine connoisseur who turns his nose into one in one of the many wine bars after dusk Mainz pole (the wine glass common here for Schoppen wines), sticks in or "sticks in".
+The last glass to be enjoyed in a restaurant (before you leave or before you “troll”) is called Troll pint designated.
+In Franconia, wine drinkers are also known as “Schoppenfetzer”.
+A Schoppensalamander is a ceremonial special form of the practiced in student associations Zutrinkens, Rheinhessenwein eV has been awarding the “Schoppenstecherpreis” for special services to Rheinhessen wine since 1983.
+See also under frühschoppen. wine vessels and wine glasses, as well as under Customs in viticulture,